OliverCadman/re_vibe_ci_ms2/README.md

 A 404 Page is displayed in the event that the user visits a page of the website that doesn't exist.
 A short message is featured to inform the user that the page isn't found, along with a vector graphic of someone singing badly to their friend, who is covering their ears.
 A short friendly message is featured next, along with a button to take the user back to the home page.

-## Features for future implementation
+## Features for Future Implementation

 1. Difficulty modes - To give the user the option to select either Beginner, Intermediate or Advanced level interval/chord recognition training.